Experts + Insiders:

 Favourite bar/wine bar/watering hole in the world?

 Gordon’s in London, England.
-Literally, a wine cave – the oldest wine bar in London is underground in a vaulted old railway tunnel.
-It’s all candlelit and there are giant casks of sherry served on tap, simple eats and quality cheeses.
+Literally, a wine cave – the oldest wine bar in London is underground in a vaulted railway tunnel.
+It’s a mix of locals and in-the-know tourists who go for the atmospheric, candlelit vibe, cask sherries on-tap, and quality cheeses.
+It’s so easy to lose track of time!

 Favourite bottle of wine?